atolye15/checklist/checklists/daily-crm-reporting-checklist.md

 If you worked in multiple projects, we expect you to report them separately.

 - [ ] Specify your worklog for each project
-You should specify it in 15 minutes slots.
+Use marks of 15 minutes.

 - [ ] Specify the tasks/issues you have worked
 You should specify it with key-id and title that are taken from Jira.
 So that everyone in the Atolye15 might have an idea about what you're doing.